 How can I re-engage inactive subscribers?

 As you run your campaign, you may notice that your list of subscribers is growing along with it.
 As time passes, you will want to determine which subscribers will provide the most value to you.
-We suggest running a reactivation campaign to re-engage your subscribers that may not be opening your messages.
-Running a reactivation campaign will allow you to determine if these inactive subscribers are still interested in your content and if they are really worth keeping.
+We suggest running a re-engagement email to re-engage your subscribers that may not be opening your messages, and most importantly remove the ones that don't engage.

 Why are my subscribers no longer active?

 In order to figure out if a reactivation campaign is needed, it is helpful to know why your subscribers may not be actively opening your messages anymore.
 This will help to determine if there are any particular reasons for why those subscribers have become inactive and what you can do to help them get back into the flow of things.
 A common occurrence that can result in inactive subscribers is if you have not varied your content, which may have resulted in the subscriber becoming disinterested in what it was you were sending.
 So if you have any new offers or content to send to your subscribers, make sure you are letting them know about it.

 Another thing to consider is that what you have to offer just does not fit into the subscribers life anymore.
 There is nothing wrong with this, it just means that they no longer want to be part of your list and have not taken any action to be removed from it.
 Also, the email address that you have for them may also be old and outdated.
 This means that they may have changed their email address or they just do not use the one that you have on file anymore.

 First, you will want to create a segment of your inactive subscribers.
 When creating this segment, it is important to determine what time frame to use for seeing whom your inactive subscribers actually are.
 When determining this time frame, you will want to consider the following things:

 - How long has your campaign been running?

 - How often do you send out messages to your subscribers?